 # Understanding and Deploying Production AI Systems

-**Note**: This blog post has been reviewed and updated to reflect the latest best practices and technologies in AI deployment, as of December 2025.
+**Note**: This blog post has been comprehensively updated to reflect the latest best practices and technologies in AI deployment, as of 2026.
+Significant updates have been made to ensure the information is current and relevant.

 As the world of artificial intelligence continues to evolve, deploying AI systems in production environments has become a critical skill for engineers and organisations.
 A production AI system differs significantly from a proof-of-concept or research project in terms of scale, reliability, and performance.
 In this comprehensive guide, we will delve into the intricacies of production AI systems, providing practical advice and code examples to help you build, deploy, and maintain robust AI solutions.